 Though the “famous” (decennial) census took place back in 2020 and will not be taking place again until 2030, the Census Bureau does still collect regular survey information relating to various economic factors.
 Of interest to us in this project is data pertaining to household incomes and poverty rates.

-The data is spread across two .csv
+The data is spread across two .csv files, all located in the data/ subfolder, differing in their observational units:

-: observational units are householdsffpub24.csv
+hhpub24.csv: observational units are households

-: observational units are families
+ffpub24.csv: observational units are families

-(sourced from this link), containing verbose translations of US states’ FIPS (Federal Information Processing Standards) Codes.
+We have also provided a file called fips_abbrev.csv (sourced from this link), containing verbose translations of US states’ FIPS (Federal Information Processing Standards) Codes.

 You should read through the data dictionary fully, and Google any terms you do not understand or recognize.